DeaDvey/mathgenerator/README.md

 # mathgenerator
 Fork of <https://github.com/lukew3/mathgenerator><br/>
 Adding more Physics and Computer Science questions<br/>
+As well as randomly generated questions<br/>

 A math problem generator, created for the purpose of giving teachers and students the means to easily get access to random math exercises to suit their needs.

 To try out generators, go to <https://mathgenerator-demo.netlify.app>

-See [CONTRIBUTING.md](https://github.com/lukew3/mathgenerator/blob/main/CONTRIBUTING.md) for information about how to contribute.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information about how to contribute.

 ## Table of Contents
 * [Installation](#installation)